 1) Thursday, 26th September is European Day of Languages.
 Do some research online and find out how to say Hello, Please and Thank You in five European languages - choose languages that you have not studied before!
 Proof: You must be able to tell your tutor your new words (off by heart!) in your next tutor class.

 2) Cook a meal/dish that includes two or more of the following ingredients which are in season right now: Aubergine, Beetroot, Blackberries, Broccoli, Brussels Sprouts, Butternut Squash, Carrots, Cauliflower, Celery, Courgettes, Cucumber, Garlic, Kale, Leeks, Lettuce, Mangetout, Marrow, Onions, Parsnips, Pears, Peas, Peppers, Plums, Potatoes, Pumpkin, Radishes, Raspberries, Rhubarb Proof: Show a picture of your dish to your tutor and state which seasonal ingredients you used.

-2) We are very lucky to go to school in such a beautiful location.
-Draw/paint the view from the school.
-Use colour.
-Proof: show your creation to your tutor.
+B) We are very lucky to go to school in such a beautiful location.
+Take some time this week to draw/sketch the view from the school.
+Proof: Bring the finished piece of art to your tutor class.

-Choose ONE of the challenges listed and remember to bring the required to proof to your tutor class the following week (ie. week beginning 11th September) All challenges should take approximately one hour.
+Choose ONE of the challenges listed and remember to bring the required to proof to your tutor class the following week (ie. week beginning 9th September) All challenges should take approximately one hour.
 If a photo is required as proof, please make sure you have it on your iPad or have emailed it in advance to your tutor.
 Printed versions also acceptable.
-Remember - mobiles are not allowed in class.
+Remember - mobile phones are not allowed in class.

 1) Help a teacher for an hour after school.
 You could offer to make some posters for his/her classroom, to decorate and update the noticeboards or even devise some fun worksheets for first years.
 Proof: Ask the teacher in question to sign your journal on the day you help out.